13 feared dead in suspected arson attack in Japanese animation studio

 The fire broke out at about 10:30 a.m local time on Thursday (9:30 p.m.ET) and police said a resident reported hearing a sound like an explosion coming from the studio.

-About 48 fire engines have been dispatched to the scene and are currently trying to get the fire under control.
+About 48 fire engines have been dispatched to the area and are currently trying to get the fire under control.

 Footage from the scene shows thick smoke billowing out of the four-story building as firefighters work to douse the flames.